Have Questions?

 504-605-4095

-Imagine Recovery is 6.6 miles from Marrero, LA
+Imagine Recovery is 6.6 miles from Marrero, Louisiana

 This center also thinks that the best results for clients are gotten from individualized services.
 Because of this, it has been specializing in a wide array of personalized treatments like aftercare/continuing care, suicide prevention services, veterans, clients with HIV/AIDS, self-help groups, persons who have experienced sexual abuse and more.
 In the same way, this drug and alcohol rehab program provides these services in the following settings - short term treatment centers, inpatient detox programs, outpatient substance abuse counseling, inpatient rehab centers, long term treatment centers and more.